masschallenge/impact-api/QUICK_START.md

 git pull
 ```

+Note that the impact-api code is currently designed to work with an
+instance of the MassChallenge Accelerate platform.
+Specifically it
+expects an instance the Accelerate platform to manage a shared
+database.
+This quick start quide does not require a running version
+of the Accelerate platform, but it does require an initial database
+dump which is normally part of the accelerate code base.

 If you don't have impact-api checked out, but you do have the
 accelerate code base checked out, checkout the impact-api code
 next to the accelerate directory with: